 Glamping in Texas: Texas weather

-If you are choosing Texas as a glamping destination in the summer months, we recommend being near swimming holes so you can cool off and escape the heat.
+If you choose Texas as a glamping destination in the summer months, we recommend being near swimming holes to cool off and escape the heat.

 If traveling in the winter, consider the Texas Hill Country for mild, enjoyable weather conditions.